**PixelCNC v1.69b - User Guide**

 : PixelCNC supports the loading and use of 3D models in a project by internally converting them to a heightmap on-the-fly when compositing them with the project canvas.
 A 3D model's edges may result in aliasing artifacts when rendered to a heightmap using a single sample per depth value.
 This parameter controls the number of samples calculated from model geometry to calculate each heightmap value, at the expense of compositing speed.

 : Controls the allowed amount of system memory that can be used to store undo/redo canvas edits.
 Different edits use different amounts of memory.
 Editing a raster-layer's contents will use more memory than simply moving a layer's position around, for example.
 The number of undoable events varies depending on the type of edits made.
-Undo/redo does not apply to editing tool definitions and operation parameters.
+Undo/redo does not apply to creating or editing tool definitions and operations or their parameters, only the project's canvas.

 !!! : 32-Bit Memory Limitations

-Users running a discontinued 32-bit version of PixelCNC may encounter memory allocation failures during toolpath calculations if Undo/Redo Memory is set too high.
-It is strongly recommended that users run the 64-bit version instead to avoid memory limitations, which requires a 64-bit operating system.
+Users running the discontinued 32-bit version of PixelCNC may encounter memory allocation failures during toolpath calculations if Undo/Redo Memory is set too high.
+It is strongly recommended that users run the 64-bit version instead to avoid memory limitations (64-bit operating system required).

 ### Project: Auto-Backup ###